roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 ## Exercise - View your *User*

 By default, your user account is added to the application.
-In this exercise, we will explore how to enable additional users.
+In this exercise, we will explore how to view or add additional users.

 Let's follow these steps to add a new user to the Proseware application:

 - Sign in to the [Azure Portal](https://portal.azure.com).
 - Select **Azure Active Directory** -> **Enterprise Applications**.
 - Search for, then select **Proseware**.
 - View your AD user account that is mapped to the *User* role in to the application.
+Note: You will also be able to add another AD user for access to this application here

 ![Proseware's Azure Active Directory enterprise applications](./images/AAD-Enterprise-Application.png)